Avery2/Avery2/README.md

-### Welcome 👋
+### Hi, I’m Avery 👋

-Hi, I’m Avery (_full name: Justin "Avery" Chan_).
+###### _Full name: Justin "Avery" Chan_

 I’m currently a computer science and data science double major at the University of Wisconsin-Madison.
 I love reading and productivity software.
 Contact and more info:

 <!-- Badges from https://shields.io -->
 <div align="center">